Safety leadership team ('SLT')

 The financial statements contain an explanation of the directors' responsibilities in preparing the annual report and the financial statements and a statement by the auditor concerning their responsibilities.
 The directors also report that the business is a going concern and detail how the Group generates and preserves value over the longer term (the business model) and the Group's strategy for delivering its objectives in the strategic report.
 The directors have also made a statement about the long-term viability of the Group, as required under the Code.

 The board is responsible for the preparation of the annual report and the financial statements to ensure that the annual report taken as a whole is fair, balanced and understandable.

 The annual report is drafted by executive management with reviews undertaken by third-party advisers as required.
 Additional steps have been built into the reporting timetable to ensure that directors are given sufficient time to review, consider and comment on the annual report.
 Our external auditor reviews the narrative sections of the annual report to identify any material inconsistencies between their knowledge acquired during the audit and the directors' 'fair, balanced and understandable' statement and whether the annual report appropriately discloses those matters that they have communicated to the audit committee.
 A substantially final draft is reviewed by the audit committee prior to approval by the board.

+The board recognises the importance of communicating with its shareholders to ensure that its strategy and performance is understood.
 The Company encourages two-way communication with both its institutional and private investors and attempts to respond quickly to all queries received verbally or in writing.